lmy-source/DSPF_OpenWorld_ReID/README.md

 # Usage

 ## Dataset Preparation
 We use `Market-1501` and `DukeMTMC-reID` datasets for performance evaluation.
 The datasets can be downloaded from [here](https://drive.google.com/file/d/1QpcheGYb_tbdmiDI8nvRTQoqc-E5pOvw/view).
-For open-world ReID settings, we follow the training/testing protocol proposed in paper:
+For open-world ReID settings, we follow the training/testing protocol proposed in this paper:
 ```
 @INPROCEEDINGS{zheng2012,
 author={W. {Zheng} and S. {Gong} and T. {Xiang}},